-The objective of GlobalFood’s training program is to enable participating junior scholars to perform top-class research in an international and interdisciplinary environment, publish their work in leading journals, and acquire other relevant skills to increase their competitiveness in job markets for scientists and academics.
+The objective of GlobalFood’s training program was to enable participating junior scholars to perform top-class research in an international and interdisciplinary environment, publish their work in leading journals, and acquire other relevant skills to increase their competitiveness in job markets for scientists and academics.

 Supervision of doctoral researchers